TIBCOSoftware/sb-jmsxml/README.txt

 2. Start the application using the following command:

-  sbd -f sbd.sbconf jms-sample.sbapp
+  sbd -f sbd.sbconf jms-xml-sample.sbapp

 3. Open a second StreamBase Command Prompt, and confirm that tuples are flowing through to the 'TupleOut' and 'XMLOut' output streams:

-  sbc deq TupleOut, XMLOut
+  sbc deq TupleOut XMLOut

 4. Open a third StreamBase Command Prompt, and initiate the feed simulation using the command: